kaushil268/Movie-Review-Sentiment-Analysis/README.md

 CONTRIBUTING MEMBERS -

-18BCE091 - Kaushil Mangaroliya
+Kaushil Mangaroliya -@kaushil268

-18BCE103 - Maharsh Shah
+Mitt Shah - @mittshah2

-18BCE121 - Mitt Shah
+Maharsh Shah

 This is a full guide and explaination of the the project named Movie Review Sentimental Analysis .